-WARNING: Do not use seat covers in Model 3.
-Doing so could restrict deployment of the seatmounted side air bags if a collision occurs.
-Also, if the vehicle is equipped with an occupant detection system that is used to determine the status of the passenger front airbag, seat covers may interfere with this system.
+WARNING: Do not use seat covers in Model S. Doing so could restrict deployment of the seat-mounted side air bags if a collision occurs.
+Seat covers can also interfere with the occupant detection system that is used to determine the status of the passenger front airbag.